Publications

 Papers

-Download version 1 of the Trustworthy and Trusted by Tim Jore.
+Download The Equipping Servants of the Early Church by Tim Jore.

-Download version 1 of the Letting Go by Tim Jore.
+Download When the Church Translates the Bible by Tim Jore.

 Equipping the Global Church